 Ideally, a scheduler should get involved in a job early on to read the specs and then help smarten them up from a schedule perspective.
-Trying to get a contractor to submit a schedule based on a rulebook when the rulebook is bad…you can’t hold them to anything.
+Trying to get a contractor to submit a schedule based on a rule book when the rule book is bad…you can’t hold them to anything.
 If you get involved in a job at a point where the specs are provided, official, and already executed, you have no chance to change them; you have to read them and see.
-So ideally, step one should be getting involved early on a project and read the specs.
+So ideally, step one should be getting involved early on a project and reading the specs.

 Can you make recommendation to improve specs?

 Definitely.
 With a client that ends up repeating business with you, you can get involved in the first job, and on the next job say, “Hey, you should put stuff in there [in the specs].”
 Sometimes you can talk to the contractor and say, “It doesn’t say this in the specs; however, we would like you to do x, y, or z.”
 A lot of times, they are fine with that.
 You can’t hold them to the changes contractually, but you can try to get their schedule to improve beyond what the specs say.

 How do schedule levels impact schedule reliability?